Undergraduate students are welcome to use Aerosol Photochemistry Lab for their

 - You must attend weekly group meetings and other scheduled lab activities.

 - You must submit a mini-report by e-mailing Prof. Nizkorodov every Friday or Saturday.
 This weekly report should summarize results of your lab work during the past week.
+Typically, it is a Word or PowerPoint file containing description of procedures, diagrams, tables, graphs, and your notes on how to interpret the data.
+This is an EXAMPLE of such a report.
 If you did no lab work (e.g., your instrument was broken), you should read a research paper or a book chapter on the subject of your research and make a summary of that.
-Here is an example of such a paper report.
+Here is an EXAMPLE of such a paper report.
+Please name your report using the convention "YYYY_MM_DD_description.extension" and upload it to your folder in the group's dropbox.

 - You must prepare a written report and a presentation at the end of each quarter summarizing your research accomplishments and outlining plans for the next quarter.
 Your report should be 3-5 pages long, and contain the most important results in the form of graphs and tables.
 Your presentation should be about 20 slides long, and contain all the parts that presentations usually consist of: introductions, summary of objectives, key results, discussion points, summary, and acknowledgments.